|

 paved city streets and highways.

-there in the winter (-40 degrees C), so if you go in the winter, or even the fall or spring, be
+winter (-40 degrees C), so if you go in the winter, or even the fall or spring,

-prepared.
+be prepared.
 In the summer it can get just as hot as down south.
+See the

 There are very few rest areas and campgrounds.
 There are none past km 203.